/* * external links open in new window */

 How to get Thailand Visa Extensions in Chiang Mai

-The Chiang Mai Immigration Office is located near the airport.
+The main Chiang Mai Immigration Office is located near the airport.
 (Address: 71 ถนนสนามบิน Mueang Chiang Mai District, Chiang Mai 50200) Hours are 8:30 a.m. – 4:30 p.m.
-If you have a 30- or 60-day visa, you can extend it for an additional 30 days here.
+There is also an immigration office at Central Festival mall.

-When you arrive, grab a number.
+When you arrive, grab a number at the booth by the entrance.
 You’ll have to fill out the applications forms in the outdoor area to the left.
 For 30-day visa extensions, you’ll need bring following documents with you: a copy of your passport photo page, a copy of your entry stamp in your passport, a copy of where your accommodation listed you in the government registry, a passport-sized photo and the correct application form (TM.7 form provided at the entrance).

 If you forget copies or the photo, the gas station across the street has a booth set up to help.
 The cost for a 30-day extension is 1,900 baht cash.
 (Don’t worry – they give change if you don’t have exact change!)
-There are volunteer staff at a table to help make sure you have the correct paperwork.
+There are volunteer staff at a table to help make sure you have the correct paperwork, so be sure to have them look over your papers.

-When your number is called, you’ll go up to a window outside and they’ll check your paperwork.
+When your number is called, you’ll go up to a window outside, and they’ll check your paperwork.
 You’ll be given a new number for the inside.
 Unless you arrive when they open, you’ll likely have to come back after lunch for the inside portion.
-They will give you the timing to come back at the first window.
+They will give you the timing to come back when they give you your inside number.

 For more about Southeast Asia, check out these posts: